quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part98_15.6_Code_Listi.md

 :p How do you observe and plot the change in period as a function of increasing initial energy?
 ??x
-To observe and plot the change in period \(T\) as a function of increasing initial energy, calculate the period at different levels of energy and record them for plotting.
+To observe and plot the change in period $T$ as a function of increasing initial energy, calculate the period at different levels of energy and record them for plotting.
 This requires solving the pendulum equation for various initial conditions.

 ```java
 // Pseudocode for observing period with increasing initial energy